Difference between revisions of "Mukuvisi Woodlands" - Pindula

 Conservation Education

 Mukuvisi Woodlands has succeeded very well in all of these, and continues to succeed, particularly in the area of Conservation Education.
-Our flagship Eco-Schools Programme is helping to create a new generation of environmentally aware and dedicated children, who understand today's burning conservation challenges and issues.
+The flagship Eco-Schools Programme is helping to create a new generation of environmentally aware and dedicated children, who understand today's burning conservation challenges and issues.
 We offer regular Bush Camps for children and hold many other educational events.
 We have a full-time Education Officer, plus several university students on attachment doing research and teaching on an on-going basis.
-Zimbabwe Scenic Sites